Two Regimes: Witness to War

 - How important were factors such as patriotism, fear and terror, propaganda, or support for/opposition to communism and the Soviet system in determining a person’s actions and relations towards the Germans?

 Prior to completing this assignment, students should understand the causes and factors leading to the Russian Revolutions of 1917, the Russian Civil War 1918-1920, the establishment of communist rule in the Soviet Union, and the building of socialism under Josef Stalin.
 Russia’s poor performance in the First World War aggravated existing social and political problems in tsarist Russia, most notably the peasantry’s demand for land and educated society’s desire to end autocracy and the incompetent rule of Tsar Nicholas II.
 The overthrow of the tsarist system brought the Provisional Government to power in March 1917, but that government’s determination to continue the war opened the way for the Bolshevik Party (Communists) under Vladimir Lenin to capitalize on growing anti-war feeling to seize power in November 1917 and establish the Soviet state.
 Lenin’s repression provoked anti-Bolshevik opposition and led to the Civil War in which anti-Bolshevik forces (dubbed “Whites’) fought the communists (“Reds’).
 The Civil war caused more Russian deaths than the First World War.
 Red victory meant that the Soviet Union emerged as a new country, replacing tsarist Russia.
-Lenin died in 1924, and following a period of economic recovery Josef Stalin initiated the ‘Building of Socialism” in the Soviet Union beginning with the implementation of the first Five-year Plan in 1929.
+Lenin died in 1924, and following a period of economic recovery Josef Stalin initiated the ‘Building of Socialism” in the Soviet Union beginning with the implementation of the first Five-year Plan in 1929, policies that caused the deaths of 5 to 10 million Ukrainians known as the Holodomor 1932-1933.
 Stalin established a centrally planned economy that used the forced collectivization of agriculture to control the country’s supply of food.
 Students should also have familiarity with Nazi Germany, the Gestapo, and the SS.

 - After reviewing the background, the teacher should review the objectives and guiding questions with students, while also explaining the lesson’s summative assessment will require them to write a 3-4pp response to the writing prompt.